 Want to know more about pre-orders and bulk ordering your book before it hits the shelves?
 We can help!
+Email your project manager with quantities, shipping/pick-up information, and deadlines.

 Events & Appearances

 Don't shy away from media appearances!
 This is your chance to reach a broad audience while also targeting your primary readership, especially if your expertise is niche.
 We can help generate a list of possible community appearances and collaborations such as podcasts, interviews, social media collaborations, community readings, and more.
 Get creative and think outside the book community when strategizing potential events and collaborations.
 The more exposure, the better.